Hema-Sharma11554/Clarte_HR_Analysis/README.md

 <img width="937" height="527" alt="Dash2" src="https://github.com/user-attachments/assets/342e8d9f-92df-4376-91af-25157ef35fcd" />

 ## 🔍 Key Insights
-- **Main reason for leaving is Better Opportunity / Work Culture:** 50.81% employees (312 out of 614) ne isi wajah se company chodi.
+- **Top Reason for Leaving is Better Opportunity:** 50.81% employees (312 out of 614) left the company for better opportunities and work culture.
-- **Attrition rate is high (73.5%):** Total 835 me se 614 employees leave kar chuke hain, jo HR ke liye major concern hai.
+- **High Attrition Rate:** Out of 835 total employees, 614 have left, which is 73.5% attrition - a major concern for HR.
-- **Salary & Experience Impact:** Avg salary ₹80,906 aur average tenure 12.26 Years hai, phir bhi Better Salary aur Career Growth bhi leaving ke top reasons me hai.
+- **Salary & Growth Factor:** Despite an average salary of ₹80,906 and 12.26 years average experience, employees are still leaving for Better Salary and Career Growth.
+- **Work-Life Balance Issue:** Employees with overtime and low job satisfaction have a higher rate of leaving.

 ## 👩‍💻 Created By
 Hema Sharma | HR Analytics Project | 2020-2026